Moving from Los Angeles

 Los Angeles to Houston is one of the most consistent long distance routes in America — about 28,000 people make the move every year, drawn primarily by jobs in energy, medical, and aerospace.
 Houston has the lowest cost of living of any major Sun Belt metro, with median home prices roughly 55% below Los Angeles.
 The trade-off is climate: hurricane season runs June through November, and summers are humid in a way that catches Californians off guard during their first July.

-Based on 2025 migration data, Los Angeles to Houston is a top-10 interstate migration route in the country, with approximately 28,000 households making this exact move each year.
+Based on 2025 migration data from the IRS Statistics of Income Migration Data and US Census American Community Survey, Los Angeles to Houston is a top-10 interstate migration route in the country, with approximately 28,000 households making this exact move each year.
 Here's what's driving it:

 - Houston is the — #1 US city for energy-sector and medical jobs